barseghyanartur/ska/README.rst

         }
     )

-For HMAC SHA-384 algorityhm it would look as follows.
+For HMAC SHA-384 algorithm it would look as follows.

 .. code-block:: python